WorldVistA/FHIR-on-VistA/VistA-REST-services/ReadMe.md

 ## Test Installation ##

-Test the application by visiting [http://localhost:8080/api/metadata](http://localhost:8080/api/metadata)

-To test the services run the following to obtain some ICN's (the example requests 3)
+To test that the installation has completed succesfully run the following to obtain some ICN's (the example requests 3):

 curl "http://localhost:8001/DHPPATICNALL?CNT=3"

 1001949719V291733;1004751168V745102;1006145121V631417;

-Then make a call for a resource e.g. vitals
+Then make a call for a resource (e.g. vitals) using one of the ICN's returned by the above (DHPPATICNALL):

 curl "http://localhost:8001/DHPPATVITICN?ICN=1001949719V291733"